From: Bama

 Date: 01-29-2007, 12:32 PM (18 of 30)

+Hi Ladies!
 I have been very interested in the Amish most of my life because my mom's best friend is a Mennonite and grew up along side a lot of Amish people in the Ohio area.
 We have a large community of Amish in Southern MN near Harmony and Lanesboro and we have a family of Amish that we have made friends with there.
 They are very decent, law abiding, respectful and respectable people.
 Just as all of you have said.
 My mom and I have read many books by a few authors (of whom I cannot remember their names and have made a call to my mom to get).
 The books are awesome learning tools while reading a great story!
-We have loved them and I will pass the info along when she calls me back! :) WE also have Mennonites living in our community.
+We have loved them and I will pass the info along when she calls me back!
+WE also have Mennonites living in our community.
 They used our Sunday School rooms for school during the week at church.
+"A trip to the fabric store is my therapy"

 User: cowqueenie